AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 Perform the following steps if you are not sure of the Brand Portal URL:

 1. Log in to [Admin Console](https://adminconsole.adobe.com/) and navigate to **[!UICONTROL Products]**.
-1. From the left rail, select **[!UICONTROL Adobe Experience Manager Brand Portal – Brand Portal]**.
+1. From the left panel, select **[!UICONTROL Adobe Experience Manager Brand Portal – Brand Portal]**.
 1. Click on **[!UICONTROL Go to Brand Portal]** to directly open Brand Portal in the browser.

    Or copy the Brand Portal tenant URL from the **[!UICONTROL Go to Brand Portal]** link and paste it in your browser to open the Brand Portal interface.